XIDA/windowstools/restarter/README.md

 restarter
 ============

-This tool will first kill the task of a specific program, then start the program again
+This tool will first kill the task of a specific program, then start the program again.

+Let's say you have a program called ToolY and from time to time it freezes.
+Then you open task manager, kill the task and then you start the program again.
+The restarter can do this for you.

 ###Install###
 1. Copy the restarter.exe and restarter.txt to your desired location